Royal London One-Day Cup 2018

 The visitors lost two more quick wickets, but the watchful Kuhn continued to defy Middlesex and built solid partnerships with Adam Rouse (34) and then Haggett (31).

 Haggett clobbered Hilton Cartwright for six, but the Middlesex man gained his revenge, throwing from mid-on to run him out on an overthrow with 84 still required.

 Kent’s lingering hopes rested on Kuhn, but the South African chopped on to give Helm his fourth wicket and Sowter finished Kent off soon afterwards with two wickets in three balls.

 Match Report provided by ECB Reporters Network.

-Match report from our Royal London One-Day Cup loss to Hampshire at Merchant Taylors' School.
+Match report from our 70 run victory over Kent in the Royal London One-Day Cup at Radlett.

 All the images from our first innings of our Royal London One-Day Cup game against Kent, which included a Stirling century.

 Middlesex Head Coach Richard Scott has named a squad of fourteen for tomorrow's Royal London One-Day Cup clash against Kent at Radlett.